ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/de-novo-assemble-illumina-pe-reads.md

 - **TOPHRED33**
 - **TOPHRED64**

-Each step has its own parameters (see original document for detailed explanations).
+Each step has its own parameters (see the original document for detailed explanations).

-To remove a step use the _**Remove selected step**_ button.
+To remove a step, use the _**Remove selected step**_ button.
 The pink highlighting means the required parameter has not been set.

 ---

-#### 3. SPAdes settings
+#### 3. SPAdes Settings

 Default SPAdes parameters can be changed here.